SIKV/Photos/README.md

->The purpose of this project is to try out modern Android technologies and approaches that help create better apps.<br>It is not intended to be released on Google Play or other stores.
+>The purpose of this project is to try out modern Android technologies and approaches that help create better apps.
+It is not intended to be released on Google Play or other stores.
 However, you can easily download the APK on the Actions page.

 ![Build](https://github.com/SIKV/Photos/workflows/Build/badge.svg)